MarshmallowAndroid/AssistantProject/README.md

 # Britney

-Voice assistant project for our Software Engineering course in Introduction to AI subject taught by Sir Bennett Tanyag.
+Voice assistant project for our Software Engineering course in the Introduction to AI subject taught by Sir Bennett Tanyag.

 Group members:
 - Jacob Tarun [@MarshmallowAndroid](https://github.com/MarshmallowAndroid)